-Some companies offer to help you if you get into financial difficulties with your mortgage payments by buying your home and renting it back to you for a fixed term.
-This is called a sale-and-rent-back scheme.
+They're not common, but some companies might offer to help you if you get into financial difficulties with your mortgage payments by buying your home and renting it back to you for a fixed term.
+This is called a saleand-rent-back agreement or scheme.